infobsmi/b33s/docs/iam/access-management-plugin.md

 # Access Management Plugin Guide [![Slack](https://slack.minio.io/slack?type=svg)](https://slack.minio.io)

-MinIO now includes support for using an Access Management Plugin.
+B33S now includes support for using an Access Management Plugin.
 This is to allow object storage access control to be managed externally via a webhook.

-When configured, MinIO sends request and credential details for every API call to an external HTTP(S) endpoint and expects an allow/deny response.
-MinIO is thus able to delegate access management to an external system, and users are able to use a custom solution instead of S3 standard IAM policies.
+When configured, B33S sends request and credential details for every API call to an external HTTP(S) endpoint and expects an allow/deny response.
+B33S is thus able to delegate access management to an external system, and users are able to use a custom solution instead of S3 standard IAM policies.

-Latency sensitive applications may notice an increased latency due to a request to the external plugin upon every authenticated request to MinIO.
+Latency sensitive applications may notice an increased latency due to a request to the external plugin upon every authenticated request to B33S.
 User are advised to provision their infrastructure such that latency and performance is acceptable.

 ## Quickstart